WHAT we fund

 Through a 5-month learning + doing sequence, the fellowship will nurture scalable ideas that will, in time, lead to multigenerational and transformative change.
 At its core, the fellowship is not about solving one-off capacity gaps, but building the muscle memory for effective project management practices, implementation methodologies, and practice-based consultancies that can be sustained beyond the pilot period and beyond any single individual It’s about reshaping and rebalancing the way we think about and share power to implement, sustain, and scale impact.

-The application window for rooted/pwr is April 1-30, 2026.
+The application window for rooted/pwr closes April 30, 2026.
 Please apply at this link.

 To learn more about the rooted/pwr Fellowship, including goals and outcomes, eligibility, funding structure, and expectations for participation, please view the Grant Overview.